carloskiki/pulldown-latex/README.md

 A pull parser for $\LaTeX$ parsing and `mathml` rendering.

-This project is inspired `Katex`, `Temml`, `MathJax`, etc. It is in its very early stages of development, and does not "work" yet for most practical use cases.
+This project is inspired `Katex`, `Temml`, `MathJax`, etc. It is in its very early stages of development, and works for a small subset of what `Katex` and the likes support.
+It is _not_ production ready and is mostly untested.

 ## Goals